 Did you know that jogging can actually make you healthier?
 Jogging is one of the best exercises to improve your overall health.
 It’s known that regular exercise is one of the contributing factors to better health overall.
-Here is how running and can make you healthier.
+Here is how running can make you healthier.

 Happier Overall

 When you exercise, you tend to be happier overall.
 You get a rush of feel-good hormones in your body.
-A study done in 2006 by Medicine and Science found that even a single round of 30-minute exercise such as walking on a treadmill could lift the mood of someone that suffers from depression.
+A study done in 2006 by Medicine and Science found that even a single round of 30-minute exercise such as walking on a treadmill could lift the mood of someone who suffers from depression.
 Physical activity such as jogging can improve your overall mood, reduce your chances of getting depression, and just make you feel better.
 You’ll be better able to deal with stress, anxiety, and other issues that might impact you daily.
 Those who spent just 30 minutes exercising once per week had a better mood, better sleep quality, and more concentration on their busy day.
-People that exercise also tend to have less drug use, alcohol abuse, and related issues because they simply have a more positive outlook on their lives
+People who exercise also tend to have less drug use, alcohol abuse, and related issues because they simply have a more positive outlook on their lives.

 Weight Loss

 We all know that exercise will burn calories and help you to lose weight.
 People don’t realize that calories continue to be burnt even when the exercise stops.
 Regular exercise such as jogging will increase this afterburn to continue to burn calories after completing the exercise.
-This process is called excess post oxygen consumption.
+This process is called excess post-oxygen consumption.
 All you have to do to be in this state is to exercise a bit higher than your easy pace would be, and you’ll enjoy more benefits after the exercise is over.

 Strengthens Joints and Bones